OpenNebula/docs/source/provision_clusters/providers/overview.rst

 Overview
 ================================================================================

-Edge Clusters provide you with the tools needed to dynamically grow your cloud infrastructure with physical or virtual resources running on remote cloud providers.
-Edge Clusters support two main use cases:

-* **Edge Cloud Computing**, to transition from centralized clouds to distributed edge-like cloud environments.
-You will be able to grow your on-premises cloud with resources at edge data center locations to meet the latency, bandwidth or data regulation needs of your workload.
-* **Hybrid Cloud Computing**, to address peaks of demand and need for extra computing power by dynamically growing your underlying physical infrastructure.
+A Provider represents a Cloud where resources (hosts, networks or storage) are allocated to implement a Provision.
+Usually a Provider includes a zone or region in the target Cloud and an account that will be used to create the resources needed.

 How Should I Read This Chapter
 ==============================

-In this chapter you can find a guide on how to automatically allocate and provision Edge Clusters on bare-metal and virtual instances on cloud providers:
+In this chapter you can find a guide on how to create Providers based on the supported Clouds.
+The following Cloud providers are enabled by default after installing OpenNebula:

-  - :ref:`Equinix Edge Clusters <equinix_cluster>`
+  - :ref:`Equinix Provider <equinix_provider>`
-  - :ref:`Amazon AWS Edge Clusters <aws_cluster>`
+  - :ref:`Amazon AWS Provider <aws_provider>`
+  - :ref:`On-Premise Provider <onprem_provider>`

+Note, the on-premise provider is a convenient abstraction to represent your own resources on your datacenter.

+The following Clouds are also supported but you need to enable them before use:
-  - :ref:`DigitalOcean Edge Cluster <do_cluster>`
+  - :ref:`DigitalOcean Provider <do_provider>`
-  - :ref:`Google Edge Cluster <google_cluster>`
+  - :ref:`Google Compute Engine Provider <google_provider>`
-  - :ref:`Vultr Edge Cluster <vultr_cluster>`
+  - :ref:`Vultr Provider <vultr_provider>`
-  - :ref:`On-Premise Edge Cluster <onprem_cluster>`

-In this chapter you'll also learn how to :ref:`operate your clusters <cluster_operations>` and :ref:`manage providers <provider_operations>`.

 Hypervisor Compatibility
 ================================================================================

-.. include:: ../../intro_release_notes/release_notes/edge_clusters.txt
+Provisions are compatible with the KVM and LXC hypervisors.